openhive-network/workerbee-doc/src/interfaces/api-reference.md

 #### provideWitnesses

+**🟢 Live Mode Only** - This provider requires real-time blockchain data and is not available in past data mode.

 This provider delivers comprehensive witness information for specified witness accounts.
 It provides detailed witness data including owner, version and block production performance.
 The provider gives access to witness performance metrics, like missed block counts that are essential for monitoring network infrastructure.
 Witnesses are the block producers on the Hive blockchain, and their performance directly affects network security and stability.
 You can monitor multiple witnesses simultaneously, making it perfect for witness monitoring dashboards, network health analysis tools, or voting decision applications.
-The provider works with both live and past data modes, enabling real-time witness monitoring and historical witness performance analysis.

 ``` ts
 /**